RemigiuszDurka/Computational_Gravity/problems.md

 7. **Friedmann Equations**

     Derive the Friedmann equations directly from Einstein's field equations for a homogeneous and isotropic universe (use starting general metric ansatz, and define in python energy-momentum tensor).
 Discuss/visualize the possible solutions $a(t)$ (radiation, dust, cosmological constant, and mixed) and their implications for the evolution of the universe.
 Discuss the energy density, pressure, and equation of state for each component.
+Hints: [link](https://github.com/RemigiuszDurka/Computational_Gravity/blob/main/FWRL.md).

 8. **Variational Principle**

     Show in python how two Firedmann equations come from the variation principle.
-Hint: use N(t) and a(t) to produe value of g, R and Einstein-Hilbert action.
+Hint: use N(t) and a(t) to produce value of g, R and Einstein-Hilbert action.
 Write a markdown note with details of variation of the EM in flat Minkowski space.
-Implement in pyhton FLRW Gravity coupled to the scalar field.
+Implement in python FLRW Gravity coupled to the scalar field.

 ---